-Brighten your front door with a beautiful spring pinecone flower wreath and welcome in spring.
+Brighten your front door with a beautiful spring pinecone flower wreath and welcome in the spring season.

 Spring has sprung!
 I dare you to say that five times fast.
 Well it does seem that Spring has arrived here in Colorado Springs.
 We have been having high temperatures all winter, with just a sprinkling of snow on one lonely day.
 While I would love to have more snow than we have had, unfortunately it doesn’t seem as if that’s going to happen.
 With that reality in check, I decided to welcome spring a bit earlier than usual.